Mobzeyy/Mobz-Development-Documentations/mobz-prestiged-documentations/README.md

 > A modular, open framework for prestige progression, player stats,
 > and game-wide expansion — designed for flexibility and integration.

----
+## Notes and Best Practices

----
+- Always use `EnsurePlayerDataServer()` before editing data

-## 🧾 About Mobz Development
+- Save changes via `SavePlayer()`

-> A modular, open framework for prestige progression, player stats,
+- Tokens are derived automatically from level
-> and game-wide expansion — designed for flexibility and integration.
+- Other scripts can expand stats freely

 ---

 ## ⚖️ License

 Licensed under **MIT License**
-© 2025 **Mobz & Mez Development**
+© 2025 **Mobz Development** All rights reserved.

 ---